sethryder/ecs-single-task-autoscaling/README.md

 }
 ```

 It should now be running properly.
-It is set to log to cloudwatch, so you can check the Cloudwatch Logs for output.
+It is set to log to CloudWatch, so you can check the CloudWatch Logs for output.

 ##### Sample Log Output:
 ```